shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 But who cares that they can look at your data as long as they don't?
 Why would they, right?
 They will not in most cases.
 [Unless someone sent you information about a leaked Windows 8 image][hotmail-blogger] to your Hotmail account, that is.
-Then they will read your mail, you instant messages and whatever else in your account interests them.
+Then they will read your mail, your instant messages and whatever else in your account interests them.

 __Lesson to learn:__ The giants will spy on you if it serves them.

 ## 3. Giants Die

-You probably assume that Gmail or Dropbox will be there forever.
-But so did the people using MySpace.
+You probably assume that Gmail or Dropbox will be there forever; so did the people using MySpace.
 But would you bet on the fact that it will be here 5 years from now?
 The former users of [Springpad][], [Catch][], [Google Reader][google-reader], [Ubuntu One][ubuntu-one], [Lavabit][] and